Priyanshu-1012/Win-terminal-file-explorer/README.md

 3. Now reload your powershell and whenever you call 'expl' (in this case) explorer will launch on the current directory you are in and you can navigate through keys
+(make sure u adjust font size to smaller and smaller to make it look better)

+### To-Do
+1. its seems annoying when items are much more than to be displayed all at once on the console and if we wanna navigate through..fix it
+2. include selection through name(alphabets)
+3. include icons and color for different extensions